Christy Zakarias

-Christy Zakarias (born 19 July 1998), also known as Christy Zee, is an Indonesian humanitarian public figure from Bekasi, Indonesia.
-She was the first Indonesian to receive the International Diana Memorial Award in 2013.
+Christy Zakarias (born 19 July 1998), also known as Christy Zee, is an Indonesian humanitarian activist from Bekasi, Indonesia.
+She was the first Indonesian to receive the Diana Memorial Award in 2013.
 Zakarias was awarded by former British Prime Minister David Cameron and British diplomat Mark Canning for co-founding and leading Riveria, a charity that teaches underprivileged Indonesian children English.

 Zakarias graduated from high school as a valedictorian from Sinarmas World Academy (SWA) in 2015.
-She then received a BSc with honours in Neuroscience from University College London (UCL) in 2018.
-Also a budding music producer, Zakarias has worked with artists such as Dua Lipa, Conor Maynard, and Cheat Codes in the past under the pen name "Zee" as a ghostwriter/songwriter for Universal Music Group Global.
+She then received a BSc with honours in neuroscience from University College London (UCL) in 2018.

+Zakarias produced music and has worked with Dua Lipa, Conor Maynard, and Cheat Codes in the past under the pen name "Zee".

-In 2024, Zakarias also served as Indonesia's G20 Youth delegate, representing the country on policy negotiations related to climate change, energy transition, and sustainable development.
+Zakarias also served as Indonesia's Youth delegate in the 2024 G20 summit, representing the country on policy negotiations related to climate change, energy transition, and sustainable development.